wendellswa06/TensorAlchemy/contrib/guides/mainnet/validator.md

 </div>

-This documentation is for starting and running a validator on the ImageAlchemy mainnet.
+This documentation is for starting and running a validator on the TensorAlchemy mainnet.

 ## VALIDATOR REQUIREMENTS